lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

 Licensing
 ^^^^^^^^^

-The licensing and account management is done through the :ref:`ref-authentication-token` as if you would use lightly.
+The licensing and account management is done through the :ref:`ref-authentication-token` obtained from the Lightly Platform (https://app.lightly.ai).

 The token will be used to authenticate your account.
 The authentication happens at every run of the worker.
 Make sure the Lightly worker has a working internet connection and has access to https://api.lightly.ai.